millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 -   Click the **Run Script** button to run the script.

 -   You have successfully loaded the sample tables.
-Now, you can run any sample query in the [*relational analytics*](https://docs.oracle.com/database/122/DWHSG/part-relational-analytics.htm#DWHSG8493) section of the Oracle documentation.
-For example, to analyze the cumulative amount sold for specific customer IDs in quarter 2000, you could run the query in [this code snippet](./scripts/300/query_tables.txt). ([*link*](https://docs.oracle.com/database/122/DWHSG/sql-analysis-reporting-data-warehouses.htm#GUID-33B4DE75-D7F8-4AE1-9F2E-C2846F72CC1E__GUID-4CB0EE02-AA9F-42D9-8F1B-2CD477496CD9) to documentation).
+Now, you can run any sample query in the <a href="https://docs.oracle.com/database/122/DWHSG/part-relational-analytics.htm#DWHSG8493" target="_blank">relational analytics</a> section of the Oracle documentation.
+For example, to analyze the cumulative amount sold for specific customer IDs in quarter 2000, you could run the query in <a href="./scripts/300/query_tables.txt" target="_blank">this code snippet</a>. ( <a href="https://docs.oracle.com/database/122/DWHSG/sql-analysis-reporting-data-warehouses.htm#GUID-33B4DE75-D7F8-4AE1-9F2E-C2846F72CC1E__GUID-4CB0EE02-AA9F-42D9-8F1B-2CD477496CD9" target="_blank">link</a> to documentation).

 ![](./images/300/Picture300-20.png)